-The accounts, the auditor’s report, the complete proposals for resolution by the AGM together with statements and opinions and the power of attorney form will be available at the Company (address and telephone as above) and on the Company’s website https://corporate.johnmattson.se/en/corporate-governance by 31 March 2020.
+The accounts, the auditor’s report, the complete proposals for resolution by the AGM together with statements and opinions and the proxy form will be available at the Company (address and telephone as above) and on the Company’s website https://corporate.johnmattson.se/en/corporate-governance by Thursday, 1 April 2021.
 The documents will be sent free of charge to shareholders who so request and who state their postal address.
 All of the documents listed above will be presented at the AGM.

 John Mattson Fastighetsföretagen AB (publ)

 Board of Directors